theramiyer/blog/content/post/2020/better-online-privacy-part-i.md

 But this is nothing new.

 You would notice that when you watch sports channels, you get advertisements about beer.
 Daily soaps have "relevant" advertisements.
-This has started happening at a much larger scale now, and with much more personal data.
+This has started happening at a much larger scale now, and with much more personal data and personal targeting.

 These sites that track you, can create a personal profile of you.
 And no, I am not saying it without basis---I experienced it personally.

 ## But there is more

-Beyond serving you "relevant" advertisements, companies used this information to turn political opinions of people.
+Beyond serving you "relevant" advertisements, companies have used this information to turn political opinions of people.
 Ever since the Cambridge Analytica scandal came out, people removed a good chunk of personal information from their Facebook profiles, and yet, you would have noticed that what Facebook shows you is still relevant.
 How does that work?

 Enter: Browser fingerprinting

 In theory, sites can uniquely identify every browser.
 Even without cookies.
 A browser fingerprint is a combination of factors such as your browser name, browser version, the operating system that you run, the time zone you are in, your system language, the preferred language on your browser, etc. Together, they form a unique profile.

-Also, in theory, as of now Google and Facebook are the companies that have enough capability to identify you by browser across sites[^brax-browser].
+Also, in theory, as of now no companies other than Google and Facebook have enough capability to identify you by browser across sites[^brax-browser].
 You get a great explanation of a browser fingerprint in this video (do not worry, your watching the video below will not affect your YouTube history or pattern).
 Do you want to know if your browser fingerprint is unique?
 Go to [Cover Your Tracks](https://coveryourtracks.eff.org/) by Electronic Frontier Foundation to see for yourself.

 [^brax-browser]: [Which browser should I use?](https://www.youtube.com/watch?v=9z3_Em4S99g)